PKU-ICST-MIPL/DRLIH_TMM2020/README.md

 # Usage

 Start training and tesing by executiving the following commands.
-This will train and test the model on XMediaNet datatset.
+This will train and test the model on Cifar10 datatset.

 python train.py 0 32 16 cifar